Attention to detail, with regards to typeface and print finish, was paramount in bringing the brand proposition for Alfred McAlpine Slate to life.

 Because slate is a product that can be used for multiple architectural or interior design applications such as cladding, roofing, flooring, and worktops, the brand design focused on these design qualities.
 A positioning statement was created:

 DRAMA : TEXTURE : COLOUR : BY DESIGN

 This statement provided a foundation for the logo design.
 Created using the typeface family Syntax, a beautiful chiselled font, reflected the raw material that slate is.
 The main corporate brochure featured a die cut on page 3, enabling a close up photograph of a slate tile to be visible next to a dramatic quarrying image, which provided the drama on the introduction.
 A beautifully clean design allowed the photography of the various products to shine through.

 Available in 3 finishes, and 9 naturally occurring colours, a product brochure was also produced which featured specifications and colour matched close ups of each product type, along with a ‘swatch’ of each colour.

 A suite of sector brochures were produced.
-Each sector had it’s own Pantone colour chosen.
-They were printed 5 colour lithographically to ensure maximum quality.
+Each sector had its own Pantone colour chosen.
+They were printed lithographically to ensure maximum quality, using 4 colour and a Pantone.
 These then were housed in a custom designed and printed box file.
 The brochures were also printed using Stochastic Screening to remove patterns created by traditional print screening technique on the roofing images.